Obesity Action Coalition Applauds Medicare’s Expansion of Coverage for Obesity Surgery and Calls on Private Insurers to follow Suit

 “The OAC applauds CMS for their decision and calls on those private insurers that do not cover obesity surgery to follow suit with CMS and provide surgery as a treatment option for morbid obesity,” said Nadglowski.

 Obesity impacts one in four Americans.
-It is estimated that more than 93 million Americans are obese; and eight to 12 million are morbidly obese.
+It is estimated that more than 93 million Americans have obesity; and eight to 12 million have severe obesity.
 The OAC aims to bring national attention to this disease, eliminate the negative stigma associated with it and help the millions affected by it through education and advocacy.

 About the OAC